CYD Screen Case

 Solution overview

-The case holds the CYD board snugly with standoffs and a front bezel, and the rear bracket keys into a Switchwire extrusion.
+The case holds the CYD board with standoffs and a front bezel, and the rear bracket keys into a Switchwire extrusion.
 Power is routed via a micro USB feed, and Wi-Fi handles communication to Klipper/Moonraker through CYD-Klipper.

 Element Choice Why